Attorney calls for body cam footage to be released of man being led by officers on horseback

 The Galveston city manager and the Galveston police chief announced last week that the Texas Rangers are conducting a criminal inquiry into Neely's arrest.

+The City of Galveston released this statement in response to Crump's demand for body camera video:

+"The Galveston Police Department remains committed to a thorough, complete and timely review of all the facts related to Mr. Neely's arrest.
+As such, the department has asked the Texas Department of Public Safety's Texas Rangers Division and the Galveston County Sheriff's Office to perform independent investigations of the August 3rd arrest of Mr. Neely.
+This review is now with those agencies and we have full confidence they will thoroughly and justly evaluate the incident.
+We anticipate the body camera footage will be released after the investigations are concluded.
+The Texas Occupations Code (Sect.
+1701.660) prohibits the release of the videos before that time.
+These investigations will be reviewed by the Galveston County District Attorney's Office."

 On Aug.
-3, a photo was captured showing Neely being led by two mounted officers on horseback for six blocks.
+3, a photo was captured showing Neely being led on a rope by two mounted officers on horseback for six blocks.

 He was arrested in the 600 block of 23rd Street and walked to 21st and Market.
 People took pictures and video.
 The images have been compared to those from the dark days of slavery.